NSHipster/articles/2013-07-08-nsexpression.md

 The advantage here, over calling `-factorial` directly is the ability to invoke the function in an `NSPredicate` query.
 For example, a `location:withinRadius:` method might be defined to easily query managed objects nearby a user's current location.

-As Dave mentions in his article, the use cases are rather marginal, but it's certainly an interesting trick to have in your repetoire.
+As Dave mentions in his article, the use cases are rather marginal, but it's certainly an interesting trick to have in your repertoire.

 ---